 But the ISPA’s reason for considering Mozilla villainous seems to have boiled down almost entirely to one issue: encrypting DNS queries at all.

 Mozilla would suddenly make the internet too secure!
 Too private!
 Too safe!
 Too well-protected from busybodies, snoops and crooks!

 Horror of horrors!

-British ISPs would no longer be able to collect and collate innocent users’ high-level internet browsing habits themselves just in case the data ever came in handy for busting ACTUAL CROOKS!
+British ISPs would no longer be able to collect and collate the high-level internet browsing habits of all their innocent users just in case the data ever came in handy for busting ACTUAL CROOKS!

 Well, it seems that the voice of the people – a global outpouring of internet bafflement similar to my own comment above – has finally won the day.

 The ISPA has now officially and publicly backed down and taken Mozilla off the Internet Villainy shortlist.

 Sure, the ISPA’s statement isn’t an apology; the announcement includes a strongly-worded caveat running to six numbered points; and it all ends with the sanctimonious-sounding declaration that “there are numerous other areas that we could go into”…